Top of the pageCheck Your Symptoms

 Here is what you can do to treat low blood sugar.
 If at any point during these steps you think you are getting worse, seek care immediately.

-- Eat about 15 grams of carbohydrate.
-Eat some quick-sugar food, such as 3 to 4 glucose tablets, a tablespoon of sugar, 175 mL (0.75 cup) of fruit juice or soda pop, or 6 pieces of hard candy like Life Savers.
+- Eat some quick-sugar food, such as 3 to 4 glucose tablets, 1 tablespoon (15 mL) of sugar, 1 tablespoon (15 mL) of honey, 2/3 cup (150 mL) of fruit juice or regular (not diet) soda pop, or hard candy (such as 6 Life Savers).

 - If your blood sugar is above 4.0 millimoles per litre (mmol/L) and your symptoms have improved, you can go back to your regular schedule of meals and snacks.